Introduction to Database Replication (Types and Advantages)

 How single-leader replication technique works?

-There is one big problem with leader-based replication: If the single master is unavailable due to some reason, then we cannot perform write operations to the leader database until we upgrade another slave replica as a leader.
+There is a big problem with leader-based replication: If the leader is unavailable due to some reason, we cannot perform write operations to the leader until we upgrade another follower replica as a leader.
 So a common solution to such a problem is to use multi-leader replication.
 This is also called master-master or active-active replication.

-Here, clients can send write requests to one of several leader nodes, and each leader works as a follower for the other leader.
-So the replication process happens in the same way: Whenever a leader node performs the write operation, it will forward streams of data change to all other leader nodes and follower nodes.
+Here, clients can send write requests to one of the leader nodes, and each leader works as a follower for the other leader.
+So whenever a leader node performs the write operation, it will forward streams of data change to all other leader nodes.

-There are some challenges and complexities in multi-leader architecture.
-For example, conflicts can arise when two or more nodes receive conflicting write requests simultaneously.
-It’s important to have conflict resolution mechanisms in place to ensure data consistency.
+There are some complexities in multi-leader architecture.
+For example, conflicts can arise when two or more leader nodes receive conflicting write requests simultaneously.
+So it’s important to have conflict resolution mechanisms in place to ensure data consistency.
 Note: In the near future, we will discuss multi-leader in detail in a separate blog.

 How multi-leader replication technique works?